nniiicc/LIS-570-Au2020/Asg-3.md

 Turn in the completed Word document.
 Be sure to save your document using a new file name.

 **Note**: Once you are done with this application the only thing you need is a faculty sponsor who can help you submit the application to UW's IRB.
 (Hey - Your professor is a faculty sponsor ask him) Once it is approved you are ready to collect, analyze, and publish data about your research!
 Welcome to the beautiful world of professional research!

-Further directions for this assignment turn-in are forthcoming.